 You can learn more about Pell Grant eligibility here.

 Purdue University – Purdue Polytechnic Anderson Student Debt

 In addition to scholarships and financial aid, student loans are another way that students can pay for college.
 However, unlike other types of aid, student loans need to be repaid.
 This is why it’s so important to know how much student loan debt you are taking out.

 Parent PLUS loans are another type of student loan that families may use to pay for college.
 While Parent PLUS Loans are offered by the federal government, they are not included in the above federal student loan metrics because they are not technically taken out by students.
-The median amount of Parent PLUS loan debt at Purdue University – Purdue Polytechnic Anderson is .
+The median amount of Parent PLUS loan debt at Purdue University – Purdue Polytechnic Anderson is not reported.
 Between % and % percent of parents of Purdue University – Purdue Polytechnic Anderson students will take out these Parent PLUS Loans.

 If you want to learn more about Parent PLUS Loans, you can check out the pros and cons of borrowing them.

 Is Purdue University – Purdue Polytechnic Anderson Worth it?

 College is an investment, which is why it is important to assess the return on your education.
 To understand your return on investment or ROI, you will need to first understand what that investment will look like financially.